Introduction

 - The loop keeps running until a stopping condition is met.

-When to Use while
+When to Use while Loop?

-β When the number of iterations is unknown and depends on a condition.
+When the number of iterations is unknown and depends on a condition.

-3οΈβ£ do-while
+3οΈβ£ do-while Loop

-, but it ensures the loop runs at least once.
+The do-while loop is similar to while, but it ensures the loop runs at least once.

 Syntax: